siko-ki/PhilanthropyLab/README.md

 ## 🎉 Welcome to the University Impact Hackathon!

 [University Impact](https://universityimpact.org) is dedicated to enhancing philanthropy and impact investing.
-At UI, one of our main missions is to make charitable giving easier.
+At UI, one of our main missions is making charitable giving easier.
 We work with financial advisors to empower donors, which in turn provides successful nonprofit organizations with the resources they need to continue creating change.
 We're launching this hackathon to bring together bright minds to solve pressing social and environmental problems through technology and innovation.
 <br></br>

 ## 📃 Table of content